Dangerous Sexual Felony Offender

-Florida Statute 794.0115 makes it illegal to commit certain sexual crimes while over 18 and while committing the crime: cause serious personal injury, use a deadly weapon or threatened to use one, victimize more than one person during the incident; commit the crime while having a pending felony case; or be previously convicted of certain sexual crimes.What the State Prosecutor Has to Prove to Convict a Defendant of Being a Dangerous Sexual Offender
+Florida Statute 794.0115 makes it illegal to commit certain sexual crimes in West Palm Beach while over 18 and while committing the crime: cause serious personal injury, use a deadly weapon or threatened to use one, victimize more than one person during the incident; commit the crime while having a pending felony case; or be previously convicted of certain sexual crimes.What the State Prosecutor has to Prove to Convict a Defendant of Being a Dangerous Sexual Offender in West Palm Beach

 The state prosecutor has to prove beyond a reasonable doubt:

 - The defendant was guilty of a crime listed in 794.0115(2):

 - Previously luring a child under 12 into a structure, dwelling, or conveyance.
 (Florida Statute 787.025(2)(c)).